As speed demons on skates carve up the ice in Sochi, Emily Beers explains the differences between short- and long-track speed-skating events.

 “So in the beginning I only went twice a week, sometimes less.
 I had to force myself to go.
-And then a couple months ago, I started going three times a week,” she tells her son as he films… Continue Reading
+And then a couple months ago, I started going three times a week,” she tells her son as… Continue Reading

 CrossFit competition is evolving and growing fiercer every year.
 Emily Beers talks to coach Brian Bucholtz and athlete Kara Webb about how the CrossFit Competitor’s Course helped them finish 12th at the CrossFit Games in 2013.

 Dick Fosbury revolutionized the sport of high jump in the 1960s, becoming the first man to jump backward over the bar, a method that soon became known as “the Fosbury flop.”
-Fosbury won gold at the 1968… Continue Reading
+Fosbury won gold at the… Continue Reading